 4Q21 dividend recap: several examples of sequential growth, no cuts.

 The combination of an improved macro backdrop, solid operational performance, significant free cash flow generation, and progress with debt reduction has supported more widespread dividend growth across midstream.
 Multiple names that cut payouts in the past are now growing their dividends by significant percentages off a lowered base.
-Examples include Energy Transfer’s (ET) 15% increase, EnLink Midstream’s (ENLC) 20% increase, Rattler Midstream’s (RTLR) 20% increase, and Targa Resources’ (TRGP) step change $0.10 to $0.35 per share per quarter.
-Among the Canadian corporations, Enbridge (ENB) increased its dividend by 3.1%, and Gibson Energy (GEI CN) announced 6% increase to its quarterly dividend.
-Notably, Enterprise Products Partners (EPD) increased distribution by 3.3%.
+Examples include Energy Transfer’s (ET) 15% increase, EnLink Midstream’s (ENLC) 20% increase, Rattler Midstream’s (RTLR) 20% increase, and Targa Resources’ (TRGP) step change from $0.10 to $0.35 per share per quarter.
+Among the Canadian corporations, Enbridge (ENB) increased its dividend by 3.1%, and Gibson Energy (GEI CN) announced a 6% increase to its quarterly dividend.
+Notably, Enterprise Products Partners (EPD) increased its distribution by 3.3%.

 Cheniere Energy Partners (CQP), Hess Midstream (HESM), Delek Logistics (DKL) and Western Midstream (WES) continued their patterns of sequential growth.